sreeleksh-s/sreeleksh-s/README.md

-Hi there 👋, I'm Sreelekshmi S
+Hi there👋, I'm Sreelekshmi S
 --------------------------------

 I'm an Integrated MSc Computer Science student at St. Thomas College, Ranny, specializing in Artificial Intelligence and Machine Learning.